Jury convicts man of sexually abusing American Indian minor, illegally possessing eagle feathers

-A jury Tuesday found a Quapaw man, who falsely claimed he was an American Indian spiritual healer, guilty of sexually abusing a minor in Indian Country, traveling out of state with intent to engage in criminal sexual activity and illegally possessing feathers and other body parts from bald and golden eagles.
+A Quapaw man who falsely claimed to be an American Indian spiritual healer has been found guilty of sexually abusing a minor in Indian Country, traveling out of state with intent to engage in criminal sexual activity and illegally possessing feathers and other body parts from bald and golden eagles.

 Federal prosecutors theorized that Carl Gene Ortner, 57, used his claimed status as an American Indian spiritual healer to groom a teenage girl into having sex with him in 2016.

-A federal grand jury named Ornter in October in a five-count indictment after the Oklahoma Court of Criminal Appeals, citing the U.S. Supreme Court McGirt ruling, determined that the state of Oklahoma did not have jurisdiction to prosecute major crimes in much of northeastern Oklahoma when the victim was an American Indian and the offenses occurred within the historic geographical boundaries of the Cherokee Nation.
+A federal grand jury named Ornter in October in a five-count indictment after the Oklahoma Court of Criminal Appeals, citing the U.S. Supreme Court's McGirt ruling, determined that the state of Oklahoma did not have jurisdiction to prosecute major crimes when the victim was an American Indian and the offenses occurred within the historic geographical boundaries of the Cherokee Nation in Oklahoma.

-However, law enforcement failed to turn up any evidence that Ortner was the member of any federally recognized tribe.
+However, law enforcement failed to turn up any evidence that Ortner was a citizen of any federally recognized tribe.

 Trial testimony revealed that government investigators discovered feathers and various parts of bald and golden eagles, including heads, talons and entire wings, during a search of his residence.

-Witnesses testified at Ortner's trial that he later threatened to embarrass the victim and her tribe unless she said the sexual assault did not happen, according to court documents.
+Witnesses testified that he later threatened to embarrass the victim and her tribe unless she said the sexual assault did not happen, according to court documents.

-Ortner faces not less than 10 years behind bars and up to life in prison on the charge of traveling out of state to engage in criminal sexual activity.
+Ortner faces not less than 10 years behind bars and up to life in prison on the conviction for traveling out of state to engage in criminal sexual activity.

-Ortner also faces up to 15 years in prison on the count of sexual abuse of a child in Indian Country conviction and up to two years in prison on one count of abusive sexual contact in Indian Country conviction.
+He also faces up to 15 years in prison for sexually abusing a child in Indian Country and up to two years in prison for abusive sexual contact in Indian Country.

 Interestingly, while most McGirt-related cases have been filed in federal court after the accused challenged their state convictions, Ortner has not appealed his state conviction.